Do you need to teach your kids how to swallow pills instead of chew them? Here’s a strategy that’s worked for every child I’ve tried it with.

-Owen has a g-tube.
+My son Owen has a g-tube.
 For the first several years of his life, all of his medications were liquid and we simply put them through the tube.
-Then he switched to the Ketogenic diet.
-Since liquid medicine has more carbs, they were no longer an option.
-For the first time, I had to figure out how to get him to swallow pills.
+Then in 2012 he switched to the Ketogenic diet.
+Since liquid medicine had more carbs, they were no longer an option.
+For the first time, I had to figure out how to teach him how to swallow pills.

 So I started experimenting with ways to get Owen to swallow his medication.

 The easiest way I found was to simply put the medication on a spoonful of something that Owen was eating.
 When he was on his special diet, it was usually Jello mixed with heavy cream.

 Now that he’s off the diet, it’s most often applesauce or yogurt.

 Since then, I’ve also taught four of my other kids to swallow pills using this same method.
 It works!